BabylonJS/Documentation/content/babylon101/chap3/carmat.md

 PG MARKER bab.chap3.anim.3

-A wheel is more straight forward because of its symmetry a nd uses the whole image for the top and bottom and just picks up a black pixel for the edges.
+A wheel is more straight forward because of its symmetry and it uses the whole image for the top and bottom and just picks up a black pixel for the edges.

 ```javascript
 wheelUV[0] = new BABYLON.Vector4(0, 0, 1, 1);